 • Developing a tolerance to alcohol and having to drink more to feel the “high”

 • Experiencing withdrawal symptoms such as nausea, shakes, sweating, irritability, and mood swings when not drinking and having to drink to avoid these symptoms

 It’s essential to seek help if you or someone you know may be suffering from alcohol use.
 Severe health risks, problems in life, or issues with the law can result from alcohol abuse.
 It may even lead to death.

 Alcohol-related deaths account for the third leading preventable cause of death in the US.
 An estimated 88,000 people die each year from alcohol.
 Globally, that number is much higher at 3.3 million deaths related to alcohol consumption.
 Alcohol misuse among people aged 15 and 49 is the first leading risk factor for premature deaths and disabilities.

 Symptoms of Alcohol Withdrawal

 Alcohol is a depressant and affects the brain in different ways.
 When you’re a heavy drinker, your brain feels the depressant effects of alcohol, and your brain chemistry changes to adjust to it.
 Your brain will start producing larger than normal amounts of stimulating chemicals.

-When you stop drinking or cut back, your brain chemistry will begin the process to adjust back to a normal state.
+When you stop drinking or cut back, your brain chemistry will begin the process of adjusting back to a normal state.
 This is when symptoms of withdrawal start to pop up.
 Typically, symptoms begin in one to three days and usually only last for around five days.
-However, there are some people who experience symptoms for a few weeks.
+However, some people experience symptoms for a few weeks.
 Each symptom varies from person to person, and some drinkers even go through dangerous types of withdrawal.
 The following symptoms are what you might experience if you stop drinking alcohol.

 Less Severe Symptoms